Shibboleth Origin Deployment Guide

-- Tomcat 4.1.x and Tomcat 5 require that several Java jarfiles used by Shibboleth be located in a special "endorsed" folder to override obsolete classes that Sun includes with their JVM.
+- Tomcat 4.1.x requires that several Java jarfiles used by Shibboleth be located in a special "endorsed" folder to override obsolete classes that Sun includes with their JVM.
 To deal with this problem use the following command, adjusting paths as needed:

 $ cp /opt/shibboleth-origin-1.2/endorsed/*.jar /usr/local/tomcat/common/endorsed

 Different versions of Tomcat or other Java servers may have other locations in which to place these files or deal with this problem.
 Refer to your application server's documentation to find out how to properly endorse classes, if necessary.